tonlone/stock-scraper-fundamental-python/README.md

 https://stockanalysis.com/stocks/googl/financials/ratios/ => {symbol}-debt.pdf

+The script will merge both pdf files into a single one for analysis => {symbol}-total.pdf

 -----------------
 Workflow:
 -----------------
+1. Run it via a browser

+findstockMainWeb.py -> collectData.py -> parseData.py -> analyzeData.py -> output [(Webpage / recommended.txt)]

+OR

+2. Run it via console

-findstockMainWeb.py or findstockMain.py -> collectData.py -> parseData.py -> analyzeData.py -> output [(Webpage / recommended.txt) or console ]
+findstockMain.py -> collectData.py -> parseData.py -> analyzeData.py -> output [(recommended.txt) or console ]

 -----------------
 How to configure: